What You Need to Know About Microsoft 365 Copilot

 Once you have the foundational tools in place you'll need to:

-- Check and refine SharePoint and Teams lifecycle policies.
+- Check and refine SharePoint and Teams policies.

 - Rethink SharePoint and Teams structure and access rights.